Orville Jack Wegley

 • In the 1930 census it tells us he was 39 years old and that he was born in about 1881.

-• In the 1940 census it tells us he was 50 years old and that he was born about 1890.
+• The 1940 census tells us he was 50 years old and that he was born in 1890.

 The 1900 census and the WW1 draft registration card says August 1887.
 So for now we’ll keep it at that.